herr-gurka/musikquiz/docs/SETUP.md

 - The application uses `config.local.ts` for all API keys and configuration in development
 - This file is git-ignored and should never be committed
 - You can test with both Spotify and Discogs by adding both API keys to the local config
+- The application will automatically use:
+  - Local config file in development
+  - Environment variables in production

 ## Production Deployment